JasonPSmith/pathfinder/README.md

 * indptr: Address of numpy file of indptr of csr format of graph, dtype uint32
 * out: Output address will save a file for each thread

+pathfinder_individ computes all paths from a specified vertex v to all vertices in vertices.npy.
+It is called in the same way as pathfinder, but with the extra --vertex v.

 IMPORTANT!
 The numpy files must have dtype uint32, if 64bit numpy files are inputted no error is displayed but things will go wrong.

 Note graphs vertices are indexed starting at 0.